#Reality 2.0 takes an unfiltered look at the issues young, black millennials face, and it lived up to every expectation we had.

-Nathan Byron’s web series #Reality is making a return, this time backed by London-based production company, Fully Focused.
+Nathan Bryon’s web series #Reality is making a return, this time backed by London-based production company Fully Focused.
 We were lucky enough to watch the new series at the BFI in London on 24 October.

-There is so much that can be said about the series but to sum it up, #Reality2.0 is simply incredible.
-With heightened productions values and some great people backing him, Nathan Bryon has made something that is earnest and down to earth, mixing social commentary and comedy in a way that fits the name of the series to a ‘t’.
+There is so much that can be said about the new series but to sum it up, #Reality 2.0 is simply incredible.
+With heightened productions values and some great people backing him, Nathan has made something that is earnest and down-to-earth, mixing social commentary and comedy in a way that fits the name of the series to a ‘t’.

 The topics are raw and unembellished.
 The series is about real problems that young, black millennials face, and though it can be uncomfortable for some people at many points, it’s also funny and lighthearted and holds a charm in the way the characters are shown living and loving their life, even in the harder times.